Skip to main content

 How do I know if my Dallas building needs a new commercial roof?

 Watch for a few key warning signs.
 Membrane cracks that are getting bigger.
 Ponding water that doesn't drain away within a day or two after rain.
-Interior leaks - obviously that's bad.
+Interior leaks, obviously that's bad.
 Bubbles or blisters forming in the roofing surface mean there's moisture trapped underneath.
 Water stains on interior ceilings.
 Visible seam separation where membrane sections are pulling apart.
-If you're seeing any of these, call us for a free inspection.
+If you're seeing minor issues, our commercial flat roof repair service may be enough.
+If you're not sure, call us for a free inspection.
 We'll assess how much useful life your roof actually has left and lay out your options clearly.

 What roofing permits does the City of Dallas require?